Chiral Floquet systems and quantum walks at half period: Setting and main results

 \subsection{Walks and Timeframes}

-We consider quantum walks with chiral symmetry, mostly in one dimension.
-This terminology has been used with two distinct meanings in the literature, and our aim is to clarify the connections. \begin{enumerate} \item[($W$)] In \cite{LongVersion,UsOnTI,ShortVersion} a ``walk'' is a unitary operator $W$ on the system Hilbert space describing one step of a discrete time evolution. \item[($H$)] In \cite{Asbo3} a ``walk'' is a process in continuous time, driven by a time dependent local Hamiltonian $H(t)$, which is periodic in time, without loss with period $1$.
-The walk operator is then the Floquet operator, defined by solving the Schr\"odinger equation over one period. \end{enumerate} Taking into account the assumed chiral symmetry there are accordingly different requirements.
-On the one hand, in scenario ($W$) we impose the condition
+We consider quantum walks with chiral symmetry in one dimension.
+This terminology has been used with two distinct meanings in the literature, and our aim here is to clarify the connections.
+The Hilbert space in both cases is of the form

-Since in this picture we do not distinguish how the operator was implemented, that is all we can say.
-If $W=\exp(-iH)$ for some constant Hamiltonian $H$, this is equivalent to $\ch H\ch\adj=-H$.
-However, when we take standpoint ($H$), it is natural to impose the symmetry also on the generating process, demanding that